data-8/textbook/content/chapters/02/5/endnote.md

 Endnote
 -------

-In the terminology of that we have developed, John Snow conducted an observational study, not a randomized experiment.
+In the terminology that we have developed, John Snow conducted an observational study, not a randomized experiment.
 But he called his study a “grand experiment” because, as he wrote, “No fewer than three hundred thousand people … were divided into two groups without their choice, and in most cases,